taxes in Switzerland

 How many taxes do I have to pay?

 - The income tax calculator of the Swiss Federal Tax Administration or the tax calculator of Credit Suisse determine approximately how many taxes natural persons living Switzerland have to pay (only employees).

 - The amount of withholding taxes depends on the cantons.
-Here you can find some information of the Cantonal Tax Administrations.

 Do I have to pay taxes on fellowships?